seydx/av/INSTALLATION.md

 | Windows  | x64, arm64  | ✅      | ✅       |

 All binaries are built with N-API level 9, ensuring compatibility with:
-- Node.js 18.17.0 and later
+- Node.js 22.18.0 and later
 - Electron 22.0.0 and later

-The prebuilt binaries include FFmpeg 7.1 libraries statically linked from the [Jellyfin FFmpeg](https://github.com/jellyfin/jellyfin-ffmpeg) project.
+The prebuilt binaries are compiled with Jellyfin FFmpeg 7.1, which includes:
+- Hardware acceleration optimizations
+- Additional codec support
+- Performance patches
+- Static linking for zero runtime dependencies

 To use prebuilt binaries: